HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Symb/LNVARARGS.md

 ```
 #include <global.h>
 ```

+**Symbolic Values :**

+**Definition :**

+#define LNVARARGS FAR cdecl

 **Description :**

 This macro defines the calling convention used for  IBM C API functions for Domino and Notes that have a variable number of arguments.

 **Sample Usage :**
 ```